aegorfk/TensorFlow.js-for-any-model/README.md

 ![Example detection](assets/object_detection.jpg)

 ## Description
-Tools in this repository are designed to allow a user to work with any model for object detection via Tensorflow.js interface and WebGL.
-This repository contains code to run your own model in a browser using Tensorflow.js.
-To the opposite tot he past, real-time object-detection was only possible to do before with specialized hardware or hard-to-install software with steep system requirements.
-No you can use these models  with any basic webcam or mobile camera.
-And finally users can access your applications by just opening a url (if you host it somewhere).
-Since all computing is done on device, the data stays private.
+This site is designed to allow a user to demonstrate the work of his/her model for object detection task via Tensorflow.js interface and WebGL.
+This repository contains a code to run your own model in a browser using Tensorflow.js.
+Recently, real-time object-detection was only possible to do with specialised hardware or hard-to-install software with tricky system requirements.
+Now you can use these models  with any basic webcam or mobile camera.
+Finally, users can access your applications by just opening a URL(if you host it somewhere).
+Since all computing is done on the device, the data stays private.

 ## Limitations (friendly notice)
 You should be aware of certain limitations of in-browser computing.
 After converting your model into a form, understood by Tensorflow.js (quantisation) weights might be quite heavy.
-For instance, fom Faster R-CNN model, weights together weigh about 80MB.
+For instance, for Faster R-CNN model, weights together weigh about ~100 MB.
 Loading such a large amount of data required me about 3 minutes of sacred patience.
 Please be aware if you decide to use this type of solution in production.

 ## Model preparation
-To launch model using TensorFlow.js you first need to detection_boxes, detection_scores, detection_classes, num_detections
-the speed of the application, in my case 27 files are created,

-## Model preparation
-The entire source code of Tensorflow.js projects can be found on GitHub.
 The procedure of connecting model with this application is pretty much standard.
 ![Model_preparation](assets/model_flow.png)

 First, you need to freeze you graph using something like this: